jordanhandy/hugo-cv/content/posts/rhel-server-decomissioned-ubuntu-is-live.md

----
++++
-title: RHEL Server Decomissioned - Ubuntu is Live
+title = "RHEL Server Decomissioned - Ubuntu is Live" date = "2021-07-02T12:08:41.974Z"
-date: 2021-07-02T12:08:41.974Z
-publishdate: 2021-07-02T12:08:41.974Z
+publishdate = "2021-07-02T12:08:41.974Z"
-description: After some incompatibilities with my Docker containers originally running on a RHEL server, the server needed to be decommissioned for Ubuntu. draft = false disableComments = true
+description = "After some incompatibilities with my Docker containers originally running on a RHEL server, the server needed to be decommissioned for Ubuntu." draft = false disableComments = true authors = ["Jordan Handy"]
-authors:
-  - Jordan Handy
 url: "{{slug}}"
-categories:
-  - General
-  - Infrastructure
-Tags:
-  - Infrastructure
----
+categories = ["General", "Infrastructure"] tags = ["Infrastructure"]
++++
 After some incompatibilities with my Docker containers originally running on a **RHEL** server, the server needed to be decommissioned for **Ubuntu**.

 Here was the game plan: